Embracing Values, Building Community

-This informal lunchtime series is designed to build and strengthen bonds between people who teach, learn, and work together daily, and to foster understanding of how each of us embraces our values and K-State’s Principles of Community.
+This informal lunchtime series builds and strengthens bonds between people who teach, learn, and work together daily, and to foster understanding of how each of us embraces our values and K-State’s Principles of Community.

-The purpose of What Matters to Me and Why is to encourage reflection within the K-State community on matters of personal values, beliefs, and motivations in order to better understand the lives and inspirations of those who serve and shape the University.
+What Matters to Me and Why encourages reflection within the K-State community on matters of personal values, beliefs, and motivations in order to better understand the lives and inspirations of those who serve and shape the University.
 The presenter is encouraged to share a story of their personal journey - how they have chosen to live their life, the core values they have adopted, the personal choices they have made and lessons they have learned.

-This series is sponsored by the Staley School of Leadership Studies, College of Education, and College of Architecture, Planning & Design, Dow Center for Multicultural and Community Studies at K-State Libraries, College of Arts & Sciences Diversity Committee
+This series is sponsored by the Staley School of Leadership Studies, College of Education, and College of Architecture, Planning and Design, Dow Center for Multicultural and Community Studies at K-State Libraries, College of Arts and Sciences Diversity Committee